kevinsullivan/moralpain_config/README.md

 docker stop %container_name%
 ```

-To stop a running image from a terminal into the container, exit the terminal process:
+To stop a running image from a terminal into the container, and exit the terminal process, do this:

 ``` sh
 exit